What is The Sweetman Life?

 We live in a big city and both have demanding jobs.
 I have worked since I was 10 years old; earning my own money and feeling a sense of accomplishment.
 Until recently, I had always seen myself as a career woman first and everything else second.
 Now I am a career woman, but it lands somewhere nearer the middle.
 Like many women today, my salary is a necessity, so being a stay-at-home mom is not an option for me.
 Sometimes I wish it were, but then I don’t; trying it drove me a little nuts and not in a good way.
 So, I work, and it has always been a race to get home before Z goes to bed.

 Me (Amy Leonard Sweetman)

 I spent the last few years so concerned with looking after my family and recuperating my body and spirit that I am now figuring out who I am; the last few years have been more revolution than evolution, given the amount of change in my life.
 Self discovery is a journey; one I hope to share with others.

 I am a detail oriented list maker, so I documented much of my experience, made packing lists, to do lists, and generally ran my house and my life from my bed, my office or my cell phone.
 I made cheat sheets and check lists, and am hoping that by my sharing these others may benefit.

 Talk to Me

-On this site you will find tools and help for the working mom.
-We strive to provide as many tools, templates and services as we can to make it all just a little easier.
+I strive to provide as many tools, templates and services as I can to make it all just a little easier.
 Please let me know what I can do to help.